oliversauter/h/docs/api.rst

    :query text: Search for annotations whose body text contains some text,
        for example: ``/api/search?text=foobar``

+   :query group: You can filter annotations also by the groups in which they are posted by using the parameter ``/api/search?group=GROUPID``

    :query any: Search for annotations whose ``quote``, ``tags``, ``text``,
        ``uri.parts`` or ``user`` fields match some query text.